 He asked, with apologies, why I had never gone to college.
-I shared the story of my non-guidance counselor, and Phil was appropriately appalled.
+I shared the story of my non-guidance counselor, and Nick was appropriately appalled.

 He then inquired about my writing.
 Had I ever had any instruction?
 Did I enjoy it?

 Still not sure where this was going, I responded with some hesitation.

 Yes, I enjoyed writing.
 It didn’t come very easily, though and tended to take a very long time.